RedCastor/wp-ng/readme.txt

 == Changelog ==

+= 1.2.15 =
+* Add wp_ng_current_plugin_supports for force active module in plugin

+= 1.2.14 =
+* Move preload in wp-ng.js to add class on app element.
+* Bug fix action if ng-submit is defined

 = 1.2.13 =
 * Bug fix jquery load jquery-core and jquery-migrate.
 * Add cdn jquery-migrate with fallback.